jean-pierreBoth/graphembed/README.md

 The svd is approximated by randomization as described in Halko-Tropp 2011 as implemented in the [annembed crate](https://crates.io/crates/annembed).

+### Implementation

+Asymetric embeddings compute 2 vectors for each node, once considered as a source, once considered as a target.

+ These vectors are computed either as left and right singular vectors of a proximity matrix in the case of the *atp* module.
+For the *nodesketch* and *gkernel* the embedding vectors are computed as the summary of node id's or labels attached to nodes flowing through the edges going into or from a node.

 ## Some data sets

+### Without labels

 Small datasets are given in the Data subdirectory (with 7z compression) to run tests.
 Larger datasets can be downloaded from the SNAP data collections <https://snap.stanford.edu/data>